jimz011/homekit-infused/readme.md

 ##### Video
 Coming Soon!

-### Questions and Support

-Please ask any question you have on the [HA Community Forums](https://community.home-assistant.io/t/homekit-infused-hki-v0-13-3/117086/1)

 #### Featured Theme
 Dwains Theme is a beautiful theme created by @Dwains which can be found [here](https://github.com/dwainscheeren/lovelace-dwains-theme).
 I will recommend this theme as an alternative to HKI when you are using lighter hardware.